xapi-project/xen-api/ocaml/sdk-gen/component-test/README.md

 │   └── ...
 └── ...
 ```
-- Test Case Files: Each test case is represented by a JSON file.
-These files should be named uniquely, often corresponding to a test ID, to avoid conflicts and to make it easier to reference specific test cases.

-- JSON Object Structure: Within each JSON file, the test data should be structured to include essential fields such as test_id, method, params, and expect_result.
+- Test Data Specification: Within each JSON file, the test data should be structured to include essential fields such as test_id, method, params, and expect_result.
 This structure allows for clear definition and expectation of each test case.
 ```json
 {
       "test_id": "test_id_1",